ringcentral/ringcentral-api-docs/docs/team-messaging/manual/compliance-export.md

 <img class="img-fluid" src="../manage-data-retention-1.png">

-## Glip Data Export Process
+## Team Messaging Data Export Process

-Glip Exports can take some time to compile and make available for download.
+Team Messaging Exports can take some time to compile and make available for download.
 Therefore, the process is an asynchronous one that follows this simple 3-step flow:

 1. Developer creates an "Export Report" task.
 2. Developer polls to check the status of the created "Export Report" task.